Alexander Ermolinskij: Early life

 Ermolinskij was born in Vologda in the Soviet Union.

 Playing career

 After playing for Honvéd for two seasons, where he won the Hungarian Cup in 1991, Ermolinskij joined Skallagrímur of the Icelandic Úrvalsdeild karla in 1992.

 Ermolinskij joined Grindavík in 1999 and helped the club win the Icelandic Basketball Cup in 2000.

 National team career

 Early in his career, Ermolinskij played for the Soviet Union national basketball team.
-In 1997 he received an Icelandic citizenship and subsequently ee was selected for the Icelandic national team that won bronze in the 1997 Games of the Small States of Europe.
+In 1997 he received an Icelandic citizenship and subsequently he was selected for the Icelandic national team that won bronze in the 1997 Games of the Small States of Europe.
 In total Ermolinskij played 6 games for Iceland.

 Personal life

 Ermolinskij's younger son, Pavel Ermolinskij, plays for KR, in the Úrvalsdeild karla, and is a member of the Icelandic national basketball team.
-His older son, Andrei, played two games in the Úrvalsdeild karla for Körfuknattleiksfélag ÍA during the 1998-1999 season.
+His older son, Andrei, played two games in the Úrvalsdeild karla for Körfuknattleiksfélag ÍA during the 1998–1999 season.